-Here at Core Concepts, we practice a value-based healthcare system – where we aim to maximize your rehabilitation potential.
+Here at Core Concepts Singapore, we practice a value-based healthcare system – where we aim to maximize your rehabilitation potential.
 Our goal is to get you feeling better at the soonest with as few sessions as possible.

 Instead of only fixing the obvious symptoms, we dive deeper to find out the root cause of your pain and work on resolving that as well to ensure that the pain does not return.

 For instance; your pain could have only allowed you to walk for 500m or 10 minutes before needing to rest.
 Physiotherapy can help you to walk further with no discomfort.

 Frequently Asked Questions Regarding Ankle and Foot Pain

 This will reduce your risk of injuries greatly.
-Also, be sure to wear shoes with good support for the activities that you are using them for.
+Also; be sure to wear shoes with good support for the activities that you are using them for.
 Shoes with good support will help to absorb the shock of high impact sports such as running.

 One can also make the choice to reduce the frequency of high impact sports and participate in lower impact sports like swimming instead.